 Some have it and some don’t.
 Insist on hiring the one who does.

-There are a few amazing writers out there who need a professional proofreader — but unless you have the bandwidth to add such a person to your team, your writer needs to have a solid grasp of usage, spelling, and all those mundane issues that can make us look silly when we get them wrong.
+Unless you have the bandwidth to add a content editor to your team, your writer needs to have a solid grasp of usage, spelling, and all those mundane issues that can make us look silly when we get them wrong.

 Your writing candidates should get their feathers ruffled when someone uses it’s for its.
-Every writer makes a typo once in awhile — but for a professional, that should be rare.
+Every writer occasionally makes a typo — but for a professional, that should be rare.

 Well-crafted content is important — but if it’s not wrapped up in a fascinating package, it probably won’t get read or shared.